Compiling from source

 Installing build prerequisites

-You may need to install some additional packages in order to build pcli
+You must install some additional packages in order to build the Penumbra software, depending on your distribution.

 xcode-select --install